PAIDiPaidThis.com

 How much does an interim car service cost in the UK?

-An interim service is the lighter, cheaper check that sits between full services, aimed at higher-mileage drivers who do not want to wait a whole year.
-It covers the oil, filter and the main safety items without the full annual checklist.
-The real prices below are what drivers actually paid, so you can see how it stacks up against a full service.
+An interim service is the shorter, cheaper check that sits between full services, built for drivers who cover higher mileage and don't want to wait a full year between checks.
+It covers an oil and filter change plus the main safety items: brakes, tyres, fluid levels and lights, without the longer checklist a full service works through.
+It is not a substitute for an MOT and it is not the same job at every garage.
+The real prices below show what drivers actually paid, so you can see how an interim compares with a full service near you.

 The quick version

-• An interim service is cheaper than a full service because the checklist is shorter and it takes less time.
+• An interim service costs less than a full service because the checklist is shorter and the job takes less time on the ramp.

-• Like any service it is mostly labour, so independents undercut main dealers by a wide margin.
+• Labour is most of the bill, so independents tend to undercut main dealers by a wide margin on the same job.

-• Alternating an interim and a full service through the year keeps a busy car in good shape.
+• Alternating an interim and a full service through the year is a common way to keep a high-mileage car in good order without paying for a full service twice.

 What people actually paid